-I attended the University of Michigan in Ann Arbor where earned a Bachelor of Science degree with a concentration in Brain, Behavior, & Cognitive Science, with a minor in Biological Anthropology.
+I attended the University of Michigan in Ann Arbor where earned a Bachelor of Science degree with a concentration in Brain, Behavior, & Cognitive Science, and a minor in Biological Anthropology.

 College was a wonderful experience for the most part.
-I feel so grateful to have been able to receive such an amazing education at such an amazing college (though I did work my butt off to get there!).
+I feel so grateful to have been able to receive such an amazing education at such an amazing college (though I did work hard to get there!).
 As a freshman, I “went in blind” with regards to housing, and ended up with three awesome roommates who I loved, in a giant quad dorm room which had been converted from a lounge.
 Pretty sweet!
-5107 Bush House!
-Such a fun year.
-That’s me in HOT pink, hun.

 After freshman year, I lived in a pretty wild 10 bedroom house for a year, which was quite the experience.
 Here is me and all my housemates, plus a few extra ladies.

 After going from having four girls in one large room for a year, to living in a house with nine other girls for a year, as a junior I decided it was time to focus on myself.
 As a third-year undergrad, I lived by myself in a studio apartment and I simply adored it.
 Don’t get me wrong – as much as I loved my former roomies and my now-huz, I can’t lie – living by myself was pretty awesome for a year.
 Even with this TINY kitchen!
 I also became a brunette this year.

 As a senior, I moved in with my then-fiancé, and now-hubby, whom I had met the summer following freshman year of college, via Facebook, and then shortly afterward, in person.
 Our initial meeting was the result of my Facebook search for others who had listed the band “A Perfect Circle” as one of their favorite bands.

 2008 – A Huge Year!